Escape to the Brazilian Caribbean’s best natural pools.

 Wet Season (April to July)

-This is the rainiest period of the year.
+This is the rainiest time of the year.
 Frequent downpours and stronger winds can reduce water clarity by stirring up sediment around the reefs.
 Temperatures remain warm, ranging from 79°F to 81°F (26°C to 27°C), but snorkeling conditions are often less constant than during the dry season.

 The Crucial Factor: Tides & the Natural Pools